 A peaceful country town with a rich mining history, visitors can take the opportunity to see Peak Hill’s largest attraction, The open cut gold mine, historic mine workings and old mining equipment.
 Entry is ”free”.
 The Open Cut Experience offers a rich tourism experience, with visitors able to access viewing area s over five open cuts, spectacular views from the hilltop, walking trails, rest areas, a bridge over historic mine workings and the opportunity to pan for gold.

 The Open Cut Experience is open daily from 9am to 4pm.
-Guided tour available all year round with a minimum of 10 people by appointment.
+Mine tours can be booked for groups of 20 or more people.
 Tour bookings phone (02) 6862 6000